Mutalenic/air-quality-data/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Linters configuration are made by Microverse
-- Inspiration
+- The logo has been taken from flaticon.com.

-## 📝 License
+## LICENSE

-This project is [MIT](./MIT.md) licensed.
+This project is MIT licensed.